Amrita University B.Tech 2026

-JEE Main Reservation Criteria 2026 - The National Testing Agency will release the JEE Mains 2026 reservation criteria on the official website, jeemain.nta.ac.in.
-Candidates will be able to check the JEE Main reservation criteria 2026 on this page once it is released.
+JEE Main Reservation Criteria 2026 - The National Testing Agency has published the JEE Mains 2026 reservation criteria on the official website, jeemain.nta.ac.in.
+Candidates can find the JEE Main reservation criteria 2026 here as well.
 The JEE Main reservation criteria 2026 for candidates are GEN-EWS-10%, OBC-NCL-27%, SC-15%, ST-7.5% and PwD-5%.
 The JEE Main 2026 reservation criteria will include the category-wise percentage of IIT reservation 2026 and eligibility conditions for admissions under the reservations.
 Candidates must review these criteria to understand the benefits available.
-The authority will conduct the JEE Main 2026 exam for session 1 tentatively in last week of January, 2026.
-The JEE Main entrance exam in two sessions.
+The authority will conduct the JEE Main 2026 exam from January 21 to 30, 2026 (session 1).
+The JEE Main entrance exam will be held in two sessions.

 This Story also Contains